What is the difference between Xofluza and Tamiflu?

 How do the side effects differ between Xofluza and Tamiflu?

-- The most common side effects with Xofluza include diarrhea and bronchitis (lung inflammation).
+- The most common side effects with Xofluza include diarrhea, bronchitis, nausea, sinusitis, and headache.

 - The most common side effects of Tamiflu when used for treatment of the flu include nausea, vomiting, and headache.